scrabbletank/farhome-rules/rulesdoc.md

 ## Bestiary of Monsters

 ### Monster Level
-Each monster is given a Monster Level or Challenge, denoted with a C, that gives a rough estimate of the danger a monster poses to the party.
-Monster level is comparable to a characters level.
-For example, a monster with a monster level of 5 should be an average challenge to a 5th level character.
-When building encounters a good estimate of difficulty is comparing the sum level of all monsters and the sum level of the party.
+Each monster is given a Monster Level or Challenge, denoted with a C, that provides a rough estimate of the danger it poses to the party.
+Monster level is comparable to a character's level.
+For example, a monster with a challenge of 5 should be an average challenge for a 5th-level character.
+When building encounters, a good estimate of difficulty is comparing the sum level of all monsters to the sum level of the party.

 ### Reading a Monster's Stat Block
 The monsters in this book are arranged into condensed stat sheets.
 These stat sheets, or statblocks, have all the information you need to run the monster in combat.
 Lets take a look at the first monster in this book: the wolf.